jsovandoarriagada/purple-man-gaming-v2/README.md

   <img src="https://i.ibb.co/9V3VjH0/purple-man-gaming.jpg" />
 </p>

 Purple Man Gaming is a fictional ecommerce modeled after the beautiful Green Man Gaming, a British-based online video game retailer, distributor, and publisher.
-It's my final project for the Coderhouse React course.
+It's my final project for the Coderhouse's React course.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others